aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-preparation.md

 aliases:
     /docs/reference/vsphere/vsphere-preparation/
 description: >
-  Set up a vSphere cluster to prepare it for EKS Anywhere
+  Set up a vSphere provider to prepare it for EKS Anywhere
 ---

 Certain resources must be in place with appropriate user permissions to create an EKS Anywhere cluster using the vSphere provider.